SoftDev4Research/4OSS-lesson/README.md

 based on four simple recommendations [1] (4OSS).
 We are adopting the Carpentries approach and policy for training material development and maintenance to help us in providing clear guidelines on how to implement the 4OSS recommendations.

-During CarpentryCon the first brainstorming workshop we have defined the contents for the hackathon in August 2018.

 [1] https://f1000research.com/articles/6-876/v1

 ### Aim